-This list describes options for diagnosing a CNS tumor, and not all tests listed will be used for every child.
+This section describes options for diagnosing a CNS tumor.
+Not all tests listed below will be used for every child.
 Your child’s doctor may consider these factors when choosing a diagnostic test:

 In addition to a physical examination, the following tests may be used to diagnose a CNS tumor:

 Magnetic resonance imaging (MRI).
+This is the primary test used to find a brain tumor and plan treatment.
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
-This dye can be injected into a patient’s vein or given as a pill to swallow.
+This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.

 Biopsy.
-A biopsy is the removal of a small amount of tissue for examination under a microscope.
+A biopsy for a CNS tumor is usually done with surgery to remove a small amount of tissue for examination under a microscope.
 Other tests can suggest that a tumor is present, but only a biopsy can make a definite diagnosis.
 A pathologist then analyzes the sample(s).
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 The type of biopsy performed depends on the location of the tumor.

 After diagnostic tests are done, your child’s doctor will review all of the results with you.
-If the diagnosis is a tumor, these results also help the doctor describe the tumor; this is called staging and grading.
+If the diagnosis is a CNS tumor, these results also help the doctor describe the tumor.
+This is called staging and grading.

-The next section in this guide is Stages and Grades, and it explains the system doctors use to describe the extent of the disease.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Stages and Grades.
+It explains the system doctors use to describe the extent of the disease.
+Use the menu to choose a different section to read in this guide.